MaviLabArt/BoltCanvas/README.md

 ### Storefront

-The homepage is a simple grid of items with large images and clear prices.
+The homepage is a simple grid of artworks with large images and clear prices.

 ![Storefront](images/storefront.png)